artkha1/calorie_tracker/README.md

 python3 main.py
 ```

-On a successful launch, the following should print:
+The following should print on a successful launch:

 ```
  * Serving Flask app 'ui.ui'